Sealing walls and ceilings in a healthy house

 If using aluminum foil, the walls should be washed to remove oxidation so the paint will adhere better.
 The Red Devil TSP product (which no longer contains any phosphate) works well and is very tolerable.
 Other cleaners may work fine, too.
 Some people have omitted this cleaning entirely, and the paint still adhered well.

 A putty can be made to spackle around the taped seams, to smooth them out so they do not show through the paint.
 This is very similar to when applying joint compound to drywall, and the same Murco M-100 product works well here too.

 If using Tu-Tuff, and you wish to paint it, you are treading on new territory.
 This author is not aware of anyone who has done that.

 Choosing a paint

 It is not just simply choosing a low-VOC or no-VOC paint (and no-VOC paints may still contain VOCs anyway).
-The paint will still need to be suspended in something, which then evaporates while the paint cures.
+The paint still needs to be suspended in something, which then evaporates while the paint cures.
 A high-VOC paint may possibly be very tolerable once it has fully cured.

 Do not make the common mistake of choosing a paint on the recommendation of others.
 There is no substitute for testing it yourself.